Home Staging vs Home Decorating Whats the Difference North Dallas Designer Fabric jpg

 Once you make the decision to sell your home it is important that you realize your home is no longer a home but rather a house on display for others to see, with a goal of selling a lifestyle–but not necessarily your lifestyle.

-Home Staging Vs Home Decorating Whats The Difference North Dallas Designer Fabric
+Home Staging vs Home Decorating Whats the Difference North Dallas Designer Fabric

 What do I mean?
 I mean that people have varying tastes and what looks good to you doesn’t always look good to others–and essentially, this is the distinction between decorating and staging.